 Tommy’s parents and wife Heather spend time with him in Japan, while

 Japanese tour, a bachelor party for Nikki is held at a Tokyo disco.
 Two

 female strippers are invited as special guests.
 Nikki is engaged to

 Emi Canyn are also now engaged to be married.

 while in Hawaii.
 Tommy goes with Vince to a strip club on the island

 and downs a tray of glowing test tube shooters with Girls, Girls, Girls

 playing over the sound system, as he also breaks his sobriety.
 The next

 day in the band dressing room, Tommy confesses to Mick and Nikki that

 he regretfully got drunk at a club the night before, while Vince

 The Don’t Go Away Mad single is released and has Rattlesnake Shake on

+1988.
 It reaches #19 in sixteen weeks on the Billboard charts.
 The

-video for the single is once again directed by Blanche White and produced by Sharon
+video for the single is once again directed by Blanche White and

-Neil.
+Vince Neil.
 Randy Castillo acts as the drummer in Vince’s band, Black

 sales of Dr. Feelgood, as they are also inducted into Skyplace’s Walk

 Vince captains the Rockers softball team as part of the T.J.
 Martell